 As a bassist in both jazz and traditional music, Kevin Kehrberg has toured nationally and internationally, including Canada, Japan, and U.S. State Department tours of Kyrgyzstan and Ecuador.
 He has performed with Howard Alden, Slide Hampton, Roger Humphries, the late Jean Ritchie and Art Stamper, among others, and is a sought-after sideman and session artist.
 He has taught at many workshops and clinics, including the Swannanoa Gathering and the Cowan Creek Mountain Music School.
 Kevin also actively records and performs as a backup guitarist for old-time fiddlers.
 He holds a Ph.D in musicology and is a member of the music faculty at Warren Wilson College.

 Children’s Program coordinator Melissa Hyman is involved with kids and music in all the many facets of her working life.
-She has taught music to elementary-aged students at Asheville charter schools and coordinated children’s programming at regional music conferences.
-Her main gig is as a musician on the folk/indie circuit, working full-time as a touring and recording artist, cellist, singer and songwriter.
-When not on the road she works on the pediatric unit at Mission Hospital in Asheville as a Music Teacher for Arts for Life (www.aflnc.org), a non-profit organization providing art and music programming for patients in NC’s major children’s hospitals.
-This year Melissa spearheaded the launch of an exciting new endeavor at AFL called the Heartbeat Project, in collaboration with Echo Mountain Studios and many talented members of the Asheville music community.
+She has taught music to elementary students at Asheville charter schools and coordinated children’s programming at regional music conferences.
+Her main gig is as a musician on the folk/indie circuit with The Moon and You, working full-time as a touring and recording artist, cellist, singer and songwriter.
+She is also the Music Teacher for the Asheville chapter of Arts for Life (artsforlifenc.org), a non-profit providing art and music programming for patients in NC’s major children’s hospitals and outpatient clinics.
+In 2016 Melissa founded Arts For Life’s Heartbeat Sessions program (heartbeatsessions.org), in joyful collaboration with Echo Mountain Recording Studios and many talented members of the Asheville music community.
 Melissa looks forward to many more unforgettable summers in Swannanoa, leading a ragtag crew of amazing kids and counselors on adventures through space and time.
 She feels right at home in this world of messy games, silly songs, amazing crafts and fast friendships.

-Thomas Maupin describes himself as a “self-taught buckdancer with a flatfoot style.”
-He has won first place in the senior flatfooting competition at the Appalachian String Band Festival at Clifftop, WV, as well as the Silver Stars talent contest at the Ryman Auditorium in Nashville.
+Thomas Maupin is a self-taught buckdancer who won first place in the senior flatfooting competi- tion at Clifftop and the Silver Stars contest at the Ryman Auditorium in Nashville.
 A recipient of a Tennessee Folklife Heritage Award, Thomas was featured in a recent documentary film, Let Your Feet Do the Talkin’ and in 2013, he was inducted into the American Clogging Hall of Fame.
 Joining him is his grandson, Daniel Rothwell, who plays banjo, sings, and tells stories.
-The two have been performing together since Rothwell was small, and they have appeared at the Grand Ole Opry, the Museum of Appalachia’s Fall Homecoming, Uncle Dave Macon Days, the Berkeley Old Time Music Convention, and the National Folk Festival.
+The two have appeared at the Grand Ole Opry, the Museum of Appalachia’s Fall Homecoming, Uncle Dave Macon Days, the Berkeley Old Time Music Convention, and the National Folk Festival.
 In 2017, Thomas received the NEA’s National Heritage Fellowship, this country’s highest award for traditional artists.